 The first objective here was to track down your party.
 Your mandatory party members are Sorrow and our old buddy Yukino, who was with us at the start of the SEBEC route but can’t actually be recruited for the rest of the SEBEC route!
 I observed rather quickly that Sorrow rarely appears in cutscenes in this mode – I mean, even less than usual – with Yukino seeming to take on the leadership role in his place.
 It was as though this were really “Yukino’s game” instead of his, and Sorrow only seemed to be there as the player’s cameraman!
 I’ve played a few games that played around with the idea that “the viewpoint character is not the main character” and I have yet to find one that really seems to work?
 I hear FFX has a good reputation as one such game and I’m hoping it will wow me when I get to it.
 I also hear that FFXII has a horrible reputation as one such game, and I’m excited for that as well!

-The remainder of the party is made up of any combination of the following characters: Nanjo, and then the three optional SEBEC characters, Brown, Ayase and Elly.
-We followed Marathon rules to “recruit everyone” by ignoring Nanjo and picking up a party of everyone we had left behind before.
+The remainder of the party is made up of any combination of the following characters: stuffy old Nanjo, or your choice of three of the optional SEBEC characters: Brown, Ayase and Elly.
+We followed Marathon rules to “recruit everyone” by ignoring Nanjo and picking up a party of everyone we had left behind during SEBEC.
 Recruiting the party was not as clear-cut as we expected, and involved fighting another boy in the school who was, urm, drinking all the stockpiled milk?
 Look, it’s a long story about a fat boy having to eat things because the writers decided that fat people behave like cartoon stereotypes, showing a level of respect for other human beings that I’d shame in an eight year old, much less an adult.
 And come to think of it, the Harem Queen thing was an “evil people are ugly” storyline so dusty and misogynistic it might as well have come out of Grimm.
 Whatever, I’m not in the mood to treat with this games’ story after the “ill people just aren’t trying hard enough” bullshit from the SEBEC storyline.

 The plot of each of the towers revolved around your schoolmates and teachers, but I’m not going to be introducing all of the school cast in much detail, though I’d be remiss if I didn’t point out that one of them was the female protagonist of SMT: If…, aka “Persona 0.”
 Remember, this game is a sequel!
 Two of the three towers were timed, though the timer wasn’t a huge threat in the Easy tower.
 The Easy-difficulty Tower was Hypnos Tower, where another former Snow Queen actress was trying to sleep away her past life, and was forcing others to sleep as well with her Persona, Hypnos.
 The Medium-difficulty tower was Nemesis Tower, where there was no timer, and the mistress (another Snow Queen actress) tried to get us to abandon some friends during the dungeon exchange for an easier fight at the end.
 Rescuing your friends instead gets you Mirror Shards.
 The Hard-difficulty tower was Thanatos Tower, where your Persona powers will be locked down if you get knocked to 0 HP!
 This was serious threat and made the experience even more frustrating than it already was.
 Were there a few thrilling stories involved?
 Sure!
 But I didn’t record any because I was at my wit’s end with this contemptible game!